sunpy/sunpy/doc/source/guide/lightcurve.rst

     >>> dates = [base - datetime.timedelta(minutes=x) for x in range(0, 24 * 60)]
     >>> light_curve = LightCurve.create({"param1": range(24 * 60)}, index=dates)

+This gives the measurements "param1" a set of times, in this case, 1440 minutes beginning at the current local time.

+The LightCurve object contains two basic attributes, 'data' and 'header'.
+The 'data' attribute is either a pandas TimeSeries object or a pandas DataFrame (a generalization of the TimeSeries object).
+These data objects have very powerful methods for handling data based on times.